rahul-thakoor/blog/content/post/opendata-govmu-r.md

 ---
 title: "Explore OpenData on data.govmu.org using R"
 date: 2018-05-07T15:02:31+04:00
+image: /img/opendata-dkanr/opendata-portal-mu.png
+categories:
+- blog
+tags:
+- OpenData
+- R
+- DKAN
+layout: post
+description: A guide to exploring data on open data platform powered by DKAN, using dkanr package and the R programming language
+author: rahul
+externalLink: false
 ---

-The National Computer Board(NCB) of Mauritius recently announced the Open Data Mauritius portal.
+The National Computer Board(NCB) of Mauritius recently announced the Open Data Mauritius portal[^1].
 It contains 100 datasets on topics such as Agriculture, Crime, Justice and Security, Health and Tourism.
-The portal is powered by the DKAN Open Data Platform, which is a community-driven, free and open source open data platform that gives organizations and individuals ultimate freedom to publish and consume structured information[1].
+The portal is powered by the DKAN Open Data Platform[^2], which is a community-driven, free and open source open data platform that gives organizations and individuals ultimate freedom to publish and consume structured information.

-DKAN includes a number of APIs to allow it to communicate with external applications[2].
-In this guide we are going to use the `dkanr` package, which is an R client for the DKAN REST API, to explore data on Open Data platforms powered by DKAN.
+DKAN includes a number of APIs[^3] to allow it to communicate with external applications.
+In this guide we are going to use the `dkanr`[^4] package, which is an R client for the DKAN REST API, to explore data on Open Data platforms powered by DKAN.

 ## Prerequisites